Assemble Your Real Estate Investment Team

 Many real estate investors will rely on a real estate agent to help them hunt down potential listings for investment work.
 An even better way to use a real estate agent is to draw on their experience with a particular area to get information about the financial situation of the area, which directly impacts the future profitability of your investment.

-Getting a good idea for the true value of a property, no matter what sales price is attached, will put you quickly on the way towards determining how viable an investment may be.
+Getting a good idea of the true value of a property, no matter what sales price is attached, will put you quickly on the way toward determining how viable an investment may be.
 Relying on an appraiser will give you the ability to not only determine the value of a home but get ideas on what can be improved to quickly add value.
 Having an appraiser on your side can help you pinpoint those types of parts of a home, putting on you the road to understanding just how much you can raise the value of your investment quickly after purchase.

 Similarly, an inspector, especially one that is extremely experienced, can not only tell you what needs to be repaired in a home but also estimate how much those repairs will cost to give you a better picture of what you’ll have to spend to get an investment property up to the level it needs to be at.
 Both an appraiser and inspector can do all of this work before ever making an offer and that will tell you clearly what needs to be done and what dollars are involved when evaluating a piece of real estate.